 Homemade Remedies or Pesticides to Control Ants?

 You can buy an insecticide or pesticide, but don’t spray it directly on your orchid.
 This tutorial is not about the chemical products you can buy, since those are harmful for your orchid.
-(I did include one though, just in case your orchid-ant problem is very extreme.)
+(I did include one though, just in case your orchid-ant problem is very extreme.
+You might want to check out this company, which I thought was very good.)

 This is probably the most important part of this article: how to get rid of the ants.